Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 img_path: /assets/assets-2024-03-02
 ---
 # Intro
 Hello, this is the second article of an 8 part series where I write down what I've learned about Raytracing on the CPU with voxels (which is of course in C++).
-I have used [this](https://github.com/jbikker/voxpopuli) template that I have added features and refactored over the span of the 8 weeks.
+I have used [this](https://github.com/jbikker/voxpopuli) template to which I have added features and refactored over the span of the 8 weeks.

 You can see the repo of my raytracer [here](https://github.com/Tycro-Games/Raytracer-VoxPopuli).